Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Introduction

 \paragraph*{Contributions} We study the reachable set computation of an LTI system with IQC.
-To the knowledge of the authors, this is the first paper to provide a set-based solution for reachable set computation for LTI systems with IQC. \begin{itemize} \item We extend the existing ellipsoidal method for reachability analysis of bounded-inputs LTI systems to reachability analysis of LTI systems with IQC.
-These parabolic constraints are defined by time-varying parameters which are solution of an IVP.
-Part of this IVP (the quadratic coefficient of the parabolic constraint) is a Riccati differential equation.
-The IVP convergence property is obtained thanks to the convergence property of the Riccati differential equation. \item These parabolic constraints are external approximations of the reachable set.
-The use of parabolic set is particularly suited to the system of interest: the approximation is tight in the sense that each constraint stays in contact with the boundary of the reachable set.
-We exhibit these touching trajectories.
-Under some conditions, the reachable set is exactly described by the intersection of well chosen time-varying paraboloid. \end{itemize}
+To the knowledge of the authors, this is the first paper to provide a set-based solution for reachable set computation for LTI systems with IQC that make use of the constraint over the full integration time (not only at the terminal time).
+In the conference paper \cite{rousse:hal-02049158}, we presented our preliminary results.
+Under strong assumptions on the system, we proved that our overapproximation is the exact reachable set computation.
+In the current paper: \begin{itemize} \item We have an exact characterization of the reachable set for a larger class of systems compared to our previous results presented in \cite{rousse:hal-02049158}. \item We extend the existing ellipsoidal method \citep[presented in][]{chernousko1999,kurzhanski2002ellipsoidal,kurzhanskiy2007ellipsoidal} for the reachability analysis of bounded-input LTI systems to the reachability analysis of LTI systems with IQC.
+These parabolic constraints are defined by time-varying parameters which are the solution to an IVP.
+Part of this IVP (the quadratic coefficient of the parabolic constraint) is a DRE.
+The IVP convergence property is obtained thanks to the convergence property of the DRE. \item The constraint in the IQC system is modeled as a constraint over the state of an augmented system.
+Unlike in \cite{CarstenJoost2018,savkin1995recursive,savkin1996model,jonsson2002robustness}, where the constraint is only used at the terminal time, we rather use the constraint on the entire time-domain.
+The differential equations of the paraboloid's parameters are then differently defined than in previous works.
+The differential equations depend on a so-called \textit{scaling function}: a time-varying parameter defined by the user.
+This scaling function can always be chosen such that the overapproximation is defined over any time domain. \item Our method can efficiently be used for large scale systems for which moment based methods \cite{henrion2014convex,korda2016moment} could not be applied. \end{itemize}